Folklore of the Scottish Highlands

 Loading...

 The folklore of the Scottish Highlands is unique and very much alive.
-Dr Anne Ross is a Gaelic-speaking scholar and archaeologist who has lived and worked in crofting communities.
-This has enabled her to collect information at first hand and to assess the veracity of material already published.
-In this substantially revised edition of a classic work first published 30 years ago, she portrays the beliefs and customs of Scottish Gaelic society, including: seasonal customs deriving from Celtic festivals; the famous waulking songs; the Highland tradition of seers and second sight; omens and taboos, both good and bad; and, chilling experiences of witchcraft and the Evil Eye Rituals associated with birth and death.
+Dr Anne Ross was a Gaelic-speaking scholar and archaeologist who lived and worked in crofting communities.
+This enabled her to collect information first hand and to assess the veracity of material already published.
+In this revised new edition of a modern classic work, Ross portrays the beliefs and customs of Scottish Gaelic society, including seasonal customs deriving from Celtic festivals; the famous waulking songs; the Highland tradition of seers and second sight; omens and taboos, both good and bad; chilling experiences of witchcraft and the Evil Eye; and rituals associated with birth and death.

 Folklore of the Scottish Highlands